Cattle-and-Crops/StringIds-VSCode-Extension/README.md

 # cnc-mission-stringids README

-This extension has three functions
+This extension has four functions

 1. **Create Tutorial StringIds**: recalculate stringIds for tutorial missions.
-Each `condition` gets a new step number (`...-S00_`), and each `window` gets the same ID with a trailing "I" (`...-S00I`).
+Each `condition` gets a new step number (`...-S000`), and each `window` gets the same ID with a trailing "-INFO", or "-I000" if using elements (`...-INFO` / `...-I000`).
 The stringId base (full path before the final stringId part) can be calculated from the filename, or a custom one can be defined.
 2. **Get String Contents**: Gather all defined stringIds and corresponding texts in a mission file and copy them to the clipboard for further usage in the CNC translations table
+3. **Paste Strings from Sheet**: Parses translation data in clipboard (from translation table), matches it to the existing XML stringId data and replaces existing text, while unescaping it where possible.
+Also warns if there are missing stringIds in either the clipboard or the XML file.
-3. Clear all `stringId` attribute values with the **Delete StringIds** function
+4. Clear all `stringId` attribute values with the **Delete StringIds** function

 ---